Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Numerical experiments

 The problem instances and the algorithms are modelled in Python and the problems are solved with {\sc MOSEK} 8.0.0.50 solver \cite{MOSEK}.
 The experiments are carried out using a single thread of an Intel(R) Core(TM) i5-4200M CPU @ 2.50GHz machine.

-The following settings are used for the parameters of the portfolio optimization problems described in Section \ref{FINM}.
+The following settings are used for the parameters of the portfolio optimization problems described in section \ref{FINM}.
 The budget available is \$1 billion and can be used to invest in $n=6$ risky securities in addition to cash.
 The proportional direct transaction costs $\eta = \nu$ are set to 1\%.
 The return data of six securities were collected from WRDS \cite{WRDS} for the period ranging from July 2005 to May 2016.
 The monthly fixed cash return is equal to $0.2\%$.
 The largest position in any security is set to $u_i=20\%$.
-The parameters of the {\sc REDDP} and {\sc SDDP-REG} algorithms follow.
+The parameters of the {\sc DDP-REG} and {\sc SDDP-REG} algorithms follow.
 We consider a number $T$ of stages ranging from 10 to 350.
-The sample size per stage, i.e., the cardinality of $\Theta_t$ (using the notation of Section \ref{SREFDA}), is set to $M=60$.
+The sample size per stage, i.e., the cardinality of $\Theta_t$ (using the notation of section \ref{SREFDA}), is set to $M=60$.

-As we recall from Section \ref{convreddp:sec} for REDDP and from Subsection \ref{proxpenaliz} for SDDP-REG, we need to define sequences $x_{t}^{P,k}$ of prox-centers and $\lambda_{t, k}$ of penalization parameters to define instances of REDDP and SDDP-REG.
+As we recall from section \ref{convreddp:sec} for DDP-REG and from subsection \ref{proxpenaliz} for SDDP-REG, we need to define sequences $x_{t}^{P,k}$ of prox-centers and $\lambda_{t, k}$ of penalization parameters to define instances of DDP-REG and SDDP-REG.
 In our study, we will use the prox-centers and penalization parameters given in Table \ref{namevariants} (we recall that no penalization is used for $t=T$ and for $k=1$, i.e., $\lambda_{T,k}=\lambda_{t,1}=0$ for all $t, k$).
-This table also contains the names used for the corresponding REDDP and SDDP-REG variants.
+This table also contains the names used for the corresponding DDP-REG and SDDP-REG variants.

 We recall that in \cite{powellasamov}, only the variant SDDP-REG-PREV-REG1-$\rho$ was tested for linear programs.
-In this section, we test all deterministic variants from Table \ref{namevariants} for linear programs and variant SDDP-REG-PREV-REG2 for multistage stochastic linear and nonlinear programs, using the extension SDDP-REG of the SDDP algorithm used in \cite{powellasamov} for linear programs.
+In this section, we test all deterministic variants from Table \ref{namevariants} for linear programs and variant SDDP-REG-PREV-REG2 for multistage stochastic linear and nonlinear programs.